Educational performance indicator reports - current methodology

 This page relates to EPI reports using the current methodology.
 You can also view the EPI reports for individual TEOs using our previous methodology.

-For Te Pūkenga (institutes of technology and polytechnics), universities, wānanga and private training establishments the reports are available for 2015 to 2017.
-For transitional industry training organisations the reports are available for 2016 to 2020.
+For Te Pūkenga (former institutes of technology and polytechnics), universities, wānanga and private training establishments the reports are available for 2015 to 2017.
+For providers arranging industry training the reports are available for 2016 to 2022.

 The information in these EPI reports includes learners we have funded as well as learners who have been funded through other sources, for example, international students.